-1. All members of a compensation committee during whose tenure the committee failed to address shareholder concerns following majority shareholder opposition to a say-on-pay proposal in the previous year.
-Where the proposal was approved but there was a significant shareholder vote (i.e., greater than 20% of votes cast) against the say-on-pay proposal in the prior year, if the board did not respond sufficiently to the vote including actively engaging shareholders on this issue, we will also consider recommending voting against the compensation committee chair or all members of the compensation committee, depending on the severity and history of the compensation problems and the level of shareholder opposition.
+- 1. All members of a compensation committee during whose tenure the committee failed to address shareholder concerns following majority shareholder opposition to a say-on-pay proposal in the previous year.
+Where the proposal was approved but there was a significant shareholder vote (i.e., greater than 20% of votes cast) against the say-on-pay proposal in the prior year, if the board did not respond sufficiently to the vote including actively engaging shareholders on this issue, we will also consider recommending voting against the compensation committee chair or all members of the compensation committee, depending on the severity and history of the compensation problems and the level of shareholder opposition. - 2.
+The compensation committee chair if the CD&A fails to provide a reasonable level of disclosure that allows shareholders to fully comprehend executive compensation policies or practices. - 3.
+All members of the compensation committee who are up for election and served when the company failed to align pay with performance if shareholders are not provided with an advisory vote on executive compensation at the annual meeting.10

-- 2. The compensation committee chair if the CD&A fails to provide a reasonable level of disclosure that allows shareholders to fully comprehend executive compensation policies or practices. - 3.
-All members of the compensation committee who are up for election and served when the company failed to align pay with performance if shareholders are not provided with an advisory vote on executive compensation at the annual meeting. - 4.
-All members of the compensation committee (from the relevant time period) if the company has entered into excessive employment agreements and/or severance arrangements. - 5.
+- 4. All members of the compensation committee (from the relevant time period) if the company has entered into excessive employment agreements and/or severance arrangements. - 5.
 All members of the compensation committee if performance goals were changed (e.g., lowered) when employees failed or were unlikely to meet original goals, or if performance-based compensation was paid despite goals not being attained. - 6.
 All members of the compensation committee if excessive employee perquisites and benefits were allowed. - 7.
 The compensation committee chair if the compensation committee did not meet during the year.

 We also believe that any company that pays its executives should maintain a committee to provide the necessary oversight for related matters.
 Therefore, we will usually recommend that shareholders withhold votes from the board chair or senior non-executive director when this key committee has not been established.
+The merits of compensation committee member reelection at an annual meeting will receive particularly close scrutiny at the boards of companies that do not provide shareholders with an advisory vote on executive compensation.